L1.4 Lottie’s fourth lesson on concepts

 The Theory of Descriptions

 “Good enough.
-Let us talk informally of the first part as a ‘name’ to contrast with predicate but, as we’ll see today, we may need to be a bit more careful how we use the word ‘name’.
+Let us talk informally of the first part as a ‘name’ to contrast with a predicate but, as we’ll see today, we may need to be a bit more careful how we use the word ‘name’.
 Let’s start with a famous example from Bertrand Russell.
 Let’s take the judgement that the present king of France is bald.
 What’s the ‘name’?”

 “The present king of France”